Republican Union (Spain, 1934)

 The Republican Union (Unión Republicana) was a Spanish republican party founded in 1934 by Diego Martinez Barrio.

-It was formed as a result of a merger of several small republican parties, including notably Diego Martinez Barrio's Radical Democratic Party founded in May 1934 by a split from Alejandro Lerroux's Radical Party in protest at the latter's alliance with the right-wing CEDA.
+It was formed as a result of a merger of several small republican parties, most notably Diego Martinez Barrio's Radical Democratic Party and the Radical Socialist Republican Party, both of which had split away from the more moderate Radical Republican Party of Alejandro Lerroux.

-Integrated in the Popular Front ahead of the 1936 election, the party won 38 seats becoming the fourth largest party.
+Integrated into the Popular Front ahead of the 1936 election, the party won 38 seats becoming the fourth largest party.
 It formed a governing coalition with Manuel Azaña's Republican Left.
 Though it participated in all republican governments during the Spanish Civil War, it played a minor role starting under Largo Caballero's government.

 In exile in Mexico, it was the main support of the Republican government-in-exile until it was dissolved in 1959 to found the Spanish Democratic Republican Action along with the Republican Left.